culturesofknowledge/emplaces/design/display.md

 ### Extended metadata

-*Map and Description*
+#### Map and Description

 ![map and description](https://github.com/culturesofknowledge/emplaces/blob/master/images/screenshots/map-description.jpg)

 If location data is available for a current place, it will be default be represented as a single point on and (OpenStreetMap) _Map_.
 Optionally, if the required georeferenced data is available, the modern representation can be accompanied by a small number of additional historical cartographic representations from a source such as the [David Rumsey Map Collection](https://www.davidrumsey.com).
 The different maps will be identified, in the first instance, by date of publication, with further metadata recorded in their provenance fields.

-To help further disambiguate the places, including via
+To help further disambiguate the places, and to provide more context for full-text search, each place record will be seeded with a paragraph of _Descriptive Text_ from WikiPedia.

- This field will initially be (semi?)-automatically populated with data from the Getty TGN and then further revised as needed by users/editors.

-*Name Attestations, Calendars, Associated Places*
+#### Name Attestations, Calendars, Associated Places

 ![Name Attestations, Calendars, Associated Places](https://github.com/culturesofknowledge/emplaces/blob/master/images/screenshots/attestations-cal-assoc.png)

-### Name Attestations

-Attestations are sourced instances of name variants of the preferred and alternative names in core data.
-For example, if a scholar finds a reference to Siena in a manuscript written 'Ciena' and (TBD via the editorial policy) this is not already listed as an alternative name in our reference gazetteers, then this toponym can be recorded here, along with the language, date, and source for the attestation.
+_Name Attestations_ are documented instances of name variants of the preferred and alternative names in core data.
+For example, if a scholar finds a reference to Siena in a manuscript written 'Ciena' and this is not already listed as an alternative name in our reference gazetteers, then this toponym can be recorded here, along with the language, date, and source for the attestation.

-TBD structure for the source supporting the attestation.
-If possible, we will reuse the standard, basic format we have defined for bibliographic entries.

-### Calendars

-A simple visualization of the predominant calendars (Julian, Gregorian) in use between 1500 and 1800 at that place.
+The _Calendars_ element offers a simple visualization of the predominant calendars (Julian, Gregorian) in use between 1500 and 1800 at that place.
 This value will be pre-populated via a hierarchy of inherited calendars.
 So, for example, in the absence of any more specific information in use in a region, we will assume (but also make this clear in the interface) that the place transitioned, for example, from Julian to Gregorian in 1582 (the year of Gregory XIII's papal bull).
 If a place or set of places (such as a region) transitioned at a different date, then note this, and have all places under it inherit this (and override the default 1852 transition).
 If a more specific place such as a town transitioned in a different manner, then note this for that town, and override the regional transition etc.

 We will not attempt to record variances from regional calendar use patterns at smaller scales such as individual towns.
 For example, we will not note as an exception or override if we are presented with a record of someone living in the town of Calais in 1632 (with the Gregorian calendar in use in France), writing to someone else in England in the Julian calendar.
 Our assumption is that the choice to use the Julian in this instance was dependant on the addresse and/or place of receipt (England did not change to the Gregorian calendar until 1752), not the place of sending.

 TBD are labels or symbols for recording different variants of one calendar.
 For example, Julian calendar with January 1 as the start of the year and Julian with a March 25 start of year.
 The current plan is to specify this in parentheses after the name of the calendar. e.g. 'Julian (Mar 25)' means Julian calendar with the first day of the year on March 25.
 We'll need something similar for the most generic case where we have no data at all on the calendar and thus assume (for conversion purposes only) that the switch to the Gregorian took place on 15 October 1582.

-### Associated Places
+_Associated Places_.
 In some cases, we may wish to capture information on places (current or historical) below the level of an inhabited place.
 For example, a set of buildings representing an institution (e.g. Christ Church College) or an individual building or locale (e.g. an inn, or a street).
 For these and similar kinds of places, especially if they are historical, we may have very little data – often not enough to create a full core data record.
 And even if we could, the format we've prepared for places is largely predicated on 'inhabited places'.
 It wouldn't be able to capture the kinds of properties relevant to a building (e.g. the name of the architect).

 To accomodate this, we are proposing that this class of places be grouped under the full/regular record of the place (conceptually, or spatially) enclosing it.
 Thus, for example, Christ Church College, would be included under the entry for Oxford etc. Such places will be listed in a separate tabular section ('Related Resources') of the full entry for the 'containing' place.